IKEA Canada

 Sustainability Focus

 Sustainability is a core part of IKEA's global strategy, and IKEA Canada is no exception.
 The company has pledged to become climate-positive by 2030, focusing on renewable energy, sustainable sourcing, and circular product design.
 Many IKEA products are made from recycled or renewable materials, and the brand actively encourages Canadians to repair, repurpose, or recycle old furniture.
-In 2021, IKEA Canada even launched “As-Is” online shopping, allowing customers to buy gently used or returned items at a discount, supporting both affordability and environmental responsibility.
+In 2021, the retailer introduced online access to its As-Is (now 'Circular Hub') section, allowing customers to buy gently used or returned items at a discount, supporting both affordability and environmental responsibility.

 Services and Solutions